 - Ease of Use – It’s not necessarily using a template builder like a DIY website, but some content management services like WordPress do use themes and plugins.
 As they’re using plugins that developers can create, you will come across some items that will make building a website just as simple with WordPress as a DIY site.
 Not everyone needs a certified webmaster to create a stunning web page!

 - Transportable – As customized websites are without a DIY builder tool, these websites are easily portable.
-With the use of easy to use FTP programs and a hosting dashboard, you can backup, import, and export your website files and databases.
+With the use of easy-to-use FTP programs and a hosting dashboard, you can backup, import, and export your website files and databases.
 Do you have your files on hand?
 Change to a new hosting company on a whim, or move folders without much hassle and change directories.

 - In-Depth Design Options – Since the websites are customized, you have control.
-Having control means the 'sky is the limit.'
-If you're starting from scratch, with the right skill, if you can dream it, you can do it.
-When you style the website, you choose the esthetic appearance of the site, like the color schemes, and all the font choices, like sizes, colours, and font families.
+Having control means the ‘sky is the limit.’
+If you’re starting from scratch, with the right skill, if you can dream it, you can do it.
+When you style the website, you choose the aesthetic appearance of the site, like the color schemes, and all the font choices, like sizes, colours, and font families.

 - Cost Efficiency – Do you want to build a website using WordPress?
-That's great!
+That’s great!
 Did you know the actual software to install on your hosting is free to download?
-The only issue is that most hosting providers aren't free-to-use.
+The only issue is that most hosting providers aren’t free-to-use.
 Everything comes at a cost, so consider this when you set up shop with a hosting provider and consider things like their uptime, bandwidth, or if there are advertisements.
-Cost-efficient doesn't mean free—it means it's manageable.
+Cost efficiency doesn’t mean free—it means it’s manageable.

-- Support Community - The support community for CMS products like WordPress, Joomla, and Drupal, etc., is ever-growing.
+- Support Community – The support community for CMS products like WordPress, Joomla, Drupal, etc., is ever-growing.
 Due to its size, it makes learning and growing a new skill easier to do.
 With community feedback, forums, social media, blogging, and YouTube walkthrough videos, the average consumer is very likely to find some answers to their questions.

-- Maintenance Required – If you don't have a webmaster, developer, or a tech support company to rely on for your website, then the site maintenance is an extra task you'll need to remember.
+- Maintenance Required – If you don’t have a webmaster, developer, or tech support company to rely on for your website, then site maintenance is an extra task you’ll need to remember.
 Like any software, website software is no exception to upgrades and version changes.
 What this means to you is out-of-date software or plugins could make your website susceptible to vulnerabilities and hacking.
-While updates don't always happen, using WordPress as an example will have version security upgrades, and your hosting company may offer PHP version changes or SQL updates.
+While updates don’t always happen, using WordPress as an example will have version security upgrades, and your hosting company may offer PHP version changes or SQL updates.
 Falling behind on maintenance could also mean your clients get malware, or your site could crash!

-- Can be Costly – Following up from the previous point, we all hope to have webpages that support all of the traffic and fanbase you could bargain for, but that bandwidth comes at a cost.
+- Can be Costly – Following up on the previous point, we all hope to have webpages that support all of the traffic and fanbase you could bargain for, but that bandwidth comes at a cost.
 You need a stable hosting provider with a track record for handling large amounts of site visitors if you want to keep your growing company page online.
 Do your research and find out what you need to keep your website stable and online!